hyingdon/acmimc23_iot/README.md

 ## Description
-This repository publicly shares IoT datasets utilized in the research study titled ***Behind the Scenes: Revealing TLS and Server Certificate Practices of IoT Device Vendors in Real-world Scenarios***, which is to be appeared at ACM IMC 2023.
+This repository publicly shares IoT datasets utilized in the research study titled ***Behind the Scenes: Revealing TLS and Server Certificate Practices of IoT Device Vendors in Real-world Scenarios***, which is published at ACM IMC 2023.

 In accordance with user privacy safeguards, the datasets do not include *device_id* information.
 Researchers interested in utilizing the datasets for their studies are encouraged to reach out to authors for a complete version.

 ## Citation
 Please kindly provide proper citations to the following publications when utilizing these datasets:
-1. ToBeFilled.
+1. Dong, Hongying, et al. "Behind the Scenes: Uncovering TLS and Server Certificate Practice of IoT Device Vendors in the Wild."
+Proceedings of the 2023 ACM on Internet Measurement Conference.
+2023.
 2. Huang, Danny Yuxing, et al. "Iot inspector: Crowdsourcing labeled network traffic from smart home devices at scale."
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies 4.2 (2020): 1-21.